 Located off the northwest tip of the island of New Guinea, Raja Ampat is an archipelago comprising over 1,500 small islands.
-With crystal clear waters and a rich marine ecosystem, it is no surprise that Raja Ampat is considered one of the best scuba diving destinations in the world.
+It is no surprise that Raja Ampat is considere of the best scuba diving destinations in the world with crystal clear waters and a rich marine ecosystem.

 Why Dive in Raja Ampat?